Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history

 \section{Introduction}

 Survival analysis is a fundamental field of biostatistics.
-In medical journals, statistical tools like Kaplan-Meier plots and Cox regression are very prominent, and the original papers for these two methods are among the most cited in all scientific literature.
-The typical aim of many medical or epidemiologcial studies is to investigate, for instance, how to delay the event of death, progression of disease or other untoward occurrences.
-More generally, interest in modelling events in time is fundamental to various areas of application.
-There are many complex aspects to survival or event-history analyses in general, and numerous statistical methods to deal with them.
-In the present article, we focus on the question: under what assumptions and how do we use event-history data to describe a situation where a time-dependent treatment or exposure process is {\em changed}, e.g.\ by some intervention or manipulation.
-In accordance with a wide literature, we consider this as a question of {\em causal inference} \citep{rubin:74,robins:86,sgs:00,Pearl,dawid2010identifying,peters:16}.
+The typical aim of many medical or epidemiologcial studies is to investigate, e.g., how to delay the event of death, progression of disease or other untoward occurrences. { When the research question is about the behaviour under certain {\em changes} to the processes,} e.g.\ due to some intervention or manipulation, we consider this as {\em causal inference}, in accordance with a wide literature \citep{rubin:74,robins:86,sgs:00,Pearl,dawid2010identifying,peters:16}.

-Specifically, we are concerned with situations where we wish to evaluate the effect for a, possibly hypothetical, situation where a treatment or exposure process is manipulated so that its intensity process changes.
-This is relevant, for example, when the research question is to compare early treatment initiation versus later treatment initiation, or to compare higher treatment frequency, say, of radiation therapy, versus lower treatment frequency \citep{Ryalen18}.
-In a longitudinal context, popular models for the causal effects of time-dependent treatments are {\em marginal structural models (MSMs)} \citep{Robins1,Zidovudine}.
-Most of the existing MSM approaches are based on discrete-time models, which is often appropriate or a good approximation.
-Here, in line with much of the survival analysis literature, we focus on {\em continuous-time} MSMs adopting the framework of counting processes \citep{Andersen,AalenGjessingBorgan,royslandmsm}.